Chart Color Schemes

 Ascot Vale displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-Ascot Vale's dwellings, as per the latest Census, consisted of 46.0% houses and 54.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 42.6% houses and 57.4% other dwellings.
-Home ownership in Ascot Vale stood at 27.7%, similar to Melbourne metro, with the rest being mortgaged (33.5%) or rented (38.8%).
-The median monthly mortgage repayment was $2,458, higher than Melbourne's average of $2,200.
-Median weekly rent in Ascot Vale was $370, equal to Melbourne metro's figure but lower than the national average of $375.
-Nationally, Ascot Vale's mortgage repayments were significantly higher at $2,458 compared to Australia's average of $1,863.
+Ascot Vale's dwelling structures, as per the latest Census, consisted of 46.0% houses and 54.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 42.6% houses and 57.4% other dwellings.
+Home ownership in Ascot Vale was 27.7%, similar to Melbourne metro, with mortgaged dwellings at 33.5% and rented ones at 38.8%.
+The median monthly mortgage repayment in the area was $2,458, higher than Melbourne metro's $2,200.
+The median weekly rent figure was $370, matching Melbourne metro's figure.
+Nationally, Ascot Vale's mortgage repayments were significantly higher at $2,458 compared to Australia's average of $1,863, while rents were lower at $370 versus the national figure of $375.

 Frequently Asked Questions - Housing